 You’ll often see wooden rings used for the top of plant hangers.

-That being said, they are great as a base for macrame Christmas ornaments, small mandalas, and other decorative macrame purposes.
+That being said, the cheaper ones are great as a base for macrame Christmas ornaments, small mandalas, and other decorative macrame purposes.

 Adding beads to your macrame designs really adds a new level of creativity and texture.